Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 [1] Holds 30lb, Bedroll strapped to the outside
 [2] Holding 4 pint of clean water
+[3] From a colleague of
-[3] Last letter from her lover, inviting Cygar to her home [4] Holding two images, one of Cygar and another of
+[4] Holding two images, one of Cygar and another of Frixfal

 # Spells
 ## Infusions